 In recognition of the importance of Tennessee’s archaeological heritage, the state legislature created an official Tennessee Archaeology Awareness Week (TAAW) in 1995 in order to “promote the archaeological heritage of Tennessee.”
 (Acts 1995, ch.
 91, Part 1).
 From 1996-2006, the Tennessee Division of Archaeology, Department of Sociology and Anthropology at Middle Tennessee State University, and the Tennessee Historical Commission cooperatively sponsored and coordinated events during one week in September.
 Between 1995 and 2006, the years Archaeological Awareness Week celebrations included the efforts of numerous professional and avocational archaeologists, and reached thousands of citizens.

-The first Tennessee Archaeology Awareness Week poster was created in 1996 by Dr. Kevin Smith of Middle Tennessee State University and featured a map of Tennessee on which archaeological sites and finds were highlighted.
+The first Tennessee Archaeology Awareness Week poster was created in 1996 featured a map of Tennessee on which archaeological sites and finds were highlighted.
 The poster was submitted to the Archaeology Week/Month Poster contest held annually by the Society for American Archaeology, and was chosen as the first place winner at the SAA conference in the spring of 1997.

-In 2014, the TCPA decided to relaunch this celebration of Tennessee’s unique archaeological heritage.
+In 2014 under the leadership of President Tanya Peres, the TCPA decided to relaunch this celebration of Tennessee’s unique archaeological heritage.
 However, we quickly recognized that there were more activities happening across the state than fit in a week, and so decided to celebrate September, 2014 as the first annual Tennessee Archaeology Awareness Month!
 The inaugural celebration included the efforts of the TCPA, MTSU, ETSU, Chucalissa, the Tennessee Division of Archaeology, the Tennessee State Museum, Old Stone Fort and Pinson Mounds State Parks, as well as several local archaeological societies.
 Members of our organization also conducted outreach in the public schools to support the statewide Social Studies curriculum.

 As part of the celebration, the TCPA also relaunched the annual Tennessee Archaeology Awareness poster with a print designed by Noel Lorson and produced with assistance from the Tennessee Historical Commission.
 Finally, the TCPA hosted the first ever “30 Days of Tennessee Archaeology” blogfest.
 That virtual event was conceived as a way to connect archaeologists working across Tennessee with the public and show that archaeology is everywhere.
 The first Tennessee Archaeology Awareness Month celebration reached more than 3,500 participants both directly and via the internet.